satchell78/fluidpowercalculators/README.md

 -Pump RPM

-You can determine cylinder size of a pneumatic system if you know the
+You can determine rod cylinder size of a **pneumatic** system if you know the

 -Stroke